Spanish Culinary Arts

 You will explore the history and culture of paella in its home region of Valencia: Paella Valencia is a dish that is renowned worldwide.
 You’ll apply your newly acquired knowledge of regional cultures and pair this with the proper culinary techniques to create authentic pasta and rice dishes such as fideuà al estilo de Gandia (“paella" of short noodles), arroz caldoso de bogavante (soupy rice with lobster) and cazuela de fideos a la Malaguena con almejas (Andalusian short noodles with clams).

 Vegetable dishes are connected to Lent in Spanish tradition.
-You will explore Catalan vegetables roasted in embers, artichokes with ham, and mushrooms with garlic and parsley.
+You will explore artichokes with ham and mushrooms with garlic and parsley.
 You'll also learn traditional soups like gazpacho tradicional and sopa de ajo Manchega (garlic soup).
 But again, the Spanish imagination and history has taken vegetables into all sorts of imaginative detours.

 Here, you’ll gain a knowledge of alubias negras de Tolosa, which are black Tolosa beans with cabbage.
 You’ll become familiar with “wrinkled” potatoes from the Canary Islands or, to give them their local name, “papas arrugadas with two Mojos.”
 Another vegetable fundamental is calcotada salvitxada.
 To become fluent in Spanish eggs and vegetables is to truly understand a vital element of regional cuisines.